B.A., University of Bari (Italy); M.S., University of Edinburgh; M.A., Ph.D., State University of New York (Buffalo)

-I organized the international symposium Visions of Struggle: Women’s Filmmaking in the Mediterranean at Wellesley College in 2007 and I am currently organizing with Catherine Ramsey-Portolano (The American University of Rome) the international conference Innovations and Tensions in Italian Cinema and Media, scheduled to take place at AUR in June 2017.
+I organized the international symposium Visions of Struggle: Women’s Filmmaking in the Mediterranean at Wellesley College in 2007, and the international conferences Innovations and Tensions in Italian Cinema and Media in 2017 and Global Intersections and Artistic Interconnections: Italian Cinema and Media Across Times and Spaces in 2019 both at The American University of Rome.

-I have established and supervised summer internships in Italy such as the Photo Library at the Vatican Museums (2012-2015), the Association for Research into Crimes against Art (ARCA) in Amelia (2011-present), KitchenFilm Production Company in Rome (2012-present), and the American Institute for Roman Culture (AIRC) (2010-2012).
+I established and supervised summer internships in Italy such as the Photo Library at the Vatican Museums (2012-2015), the Association for Research into Crimes against Art (ARCA) in Amelia (2011-2016), KitchenFilm Production Company in Rome (2012-present), and the American Institute for Roman Culture (AIRC) (2010-2012).

-I serve as the Director of the Foreign Language Faculty Seminar at Wellesley College and organize continuing professional development programs.
+I serve as the Director of the Foreign Language Faculty Seminar at Wellesley College and organize professional development programs.
 As a foreign language educator, I create instructional materials, design both teacher training and trainer development courses, and teach language professionals in Italy, England, and the United States.
-I am also active as a certified ACTFL OPI and WPT trainer, tester, certification consultant and coach for Italian, and I serve as an AP Italian Language and Culture Reviewer for the AP® Course Audit (APCA), which is undertaken, on behalf of the College Board, by the Educational Policy Improvement Center (EPIC).
+I am also active as a certified ACTFL OPI and WPT trainer, tester, certification consultant and coach for Italian.
+I serve as a member of the Development Committee for the AP Italian Language and Culture Exam and Course for the College Board of Education and Education Testing Service (ETS).

-I acted as Resident Director of the Eastern College Consortium Program (E.C.Co.) for 2000-2001 in Siena and Bologna, and summers 2003 and 2006 in Lecce.
-I also established in 2003 the Winter Session study abroad program in Rome for the Italian Studies 202 intensive course which I direct and teach every January.
+I acted as Resident Director of the Eastern College Consortium Program (E.C.Co.) for 2000-2001 in Siena and Bologna, also in fall 2018, and summers 2003 and 2006 in Lecce.
+I also established in 2003 the Winter Session study abroad program in Rome for the Italian Studies 202 intensive course and 250 Independent Study which I direct and teach every January.

 I have been a Visiting Scholar at the University of Edinburgh, Birkbeck College-University of London, and the University of Bologna; as well as a Visiting Lecturer at Middlebury College and The American University of Rome.